This 170+-Year-Old Inn is one of the most haunted inns in the country!

 The ghost of an old gaunt man with white hair has been seen on the second floor.
 He’s known to appear in mirrors, disappearing when you turn around.
 His head is what’s most prominent, with the rest of his body often a column of fog.
 Often in room 8, in one instance the owner’s daughter witnessed the head of an old man with white hair floating across the room in the dead of night!
 Quite a sight!

-Tickets are extremely limited for this event!
+Tickets are extremely limited!